smellycloud/whatamilisteningto/README.md

 # whatamilisteningto
 This project focuses on music classification using mel-spectrograms, specifically targeting music genre and mood/theme recognition.
 Spectrograms, visual representations of audio data, are fed into deep learning models for classification.
-The project utilizes popular convolutional neural networks (CNNs) and explores the effectiveness of transfer learning with pre-trained models.
+The project utilises popular convolutional neural networks (CNNs) and explores the effectiveness of transfer learning with pre-trained models.

 # Dataset source
 Bogdanov, D., Won M., Tovstogan P., Porter A., & Serra X. (2019).
 The MTG-Jamendo Dataset for Automatic Music Tagging.
 Machine Learning for Music Discovery Workshop, International Conference on Machine Learning (ICML 2019).